TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-07-07-new-dev-cycle.md

 ---
 layout: post
-title: "What are we even doing?"
+title: "The problem is the source"
 date: 2026-07-07 21:00:00 +0200
 category: architecture ai
 author: Tomas Ekeli